It’s obvious to me now, but when I started my skincare journey in 2003 , I didn’t know much about Jojoba and Argan…

 Jojoba oil for beard

-Yes, jojoba make s great beard oil – either as a standalone ingredients, or blended with other dry feeling oils.
+Yes, jojoba make s great beard oil – either as a standalone ingredient (as in, it’s the ONLY ingredient in the jar) , or blended with other ‘dry feeling’ oils.
+I explain what ‘dry feeling’ means in the article, keep reading.

 Is argan oil good for rosacea?